mariusarvinte/FATML-MiniProject/README.md

 - "main" - Contains individual .py scripts named "CAE_XYZ.py" for each dataset.
 Can be directly run.
 NN parameters and number of prototypes are editable in the first few lines.

 - "results" - Presaved, extended simulation results for each dataset. .xls files contain weight matrices of the last dense layer.
 The "img" folder in each case contains images of the autoencoder performance and the decoded prototype vectors.

+Notes on datasets:
+- MNIST data is ready for use in the "MNIST_data" folder
+- EMNIST data is archived in the "EMNIST_data" folder.
+Unzip the .mat file directly in "EMNIST_data".
+- CIFAR-10 data will be automaticatly downloaded in the "CIFAR_data" folder the first the "CAE_CIFAR10.py" script is run.